paul-hammant/tbd/content/monorepos/index.md

 weight: 30
 ---

+A Monorepo, a term coined in 2013 (?), is a specific trunk based development implementation where the company in question shoves all app;ications and service into one trunk, and makes then share code agressively.

-Monorepos is a specific trunk usage that is at least decade older than its name (coined in 2013 (?)).
+It is a practice that is at least decade older than the monorepo name.

 Monorepo implementations deliver a principal goal: